 The Norwegian Food Safety Authority was responsible for carrying out the surveillance programme for P. ovis.
 The Norwegian Veterinary Institute was in charge of planning the programme and performing the diagnostic work.
 Skin samples from the pinnae and external ear canals of individual animals were collected by inspectors from the Food Safety Authority.

 Aim

-The objective of the programme is to identify P. ovis positive Ilama and alpaca holdings with the intension to prevent the spread of Psoroptes mange to the sheep population.
+The objective of the programme is to identify P. ovis positive Ilama and alpaca holdings with the intension to prevent the spread of P. ovis.

 Materials and methods